wanips7/Translator/README.md

 # Translator
-Simple module for translation support
+It's a simple module for translation support.

 Translator - this is a global object that's created automatically.